Table of Contents

 The Local will hold a minimum of one (1) Local Convention every year between May 1-15, coinciding with regular elections.
 All members of the Local will receive three (3) weeks written notice and an agenda of the Local Convention.
 The Local Convention may set official policy and may adopt an annual budget.
 In general, it is the highest legislative body of the Local.

 Section 1A.
-Chapter Priority Campaigns
+Chapter Priorities

 Section 2.
 General Meetings.

-The Local will hold General Meetings or Local Conventions at least six (6) times annually, the time and place of which will be set in a schedule published and distributed by the Coordinating Committee.
+The Local will hold General Meetings or Local Conventions at least six (6) times annually, the time and place of which will be set in a schedule published and distributed by the Steering Committee.
 The General Meetings will set Local policy, establish priorities, and may include political education discussions.

 Section 3.
 Special Sessions.

-When an urgent and important matter requires deliberation outside the purview of regularly scheduled meetings, the Coordinating Committee or ten (10) individual members may call a Special Session of the Local on five (5) days notice.
+When an urgent and important matter requires deliberation outside the purview of regularly scheduled meetings, the Steering Committee or ten (10) individual members may call a Special Session of the Local on five (5) days notice.

 Section 4.
 Expenditures.

-Any member may propose the expenditure of DSSL funds at a Local Convention, General Meeting, or Special Session.
+Any member may propose the expenditure of chapter funds at a Local Convention, General Meeting, or Special Session.
 These expenditures will be authorized by majority vote.
-Any and all expenditures must have a corresponding receipt to be given to the chapter Treasurer(s) within fourteen (14) days of the transaction.
+Any and all expenditures must have a corresponding receipt to be given to the chapter Treasurer within fourteen (14) days of the transaction.

 Section 5.
 Quorum.

 A quorum of five (5) percent of the members is required for General Meetings or Special Sessions to transact business.
 A quorum of five (5) percent of the members, or 80% of the average attendance of the last two (2) Meetings, whichever is fewer, is required for a Local Convention, General Meeting or Special Session to transact business.
-Should a meeting fail to meet quorum in two (2) consecutive occasions, the Coordinating Committee is permitted to modify this formulation, subject to a majority vote of the members present at the next planned General Meeting.
+Should a meeting fail to meet quorum in two (2) consecutive occasions, the Steering Committee is permitted to modify this formulation, subject to a majority vote of the members present at the next planned General Meeting.

 ARTICLE 5.
-Coordinating Committee.
+Steering Committee.

 Section 1.
 Composition.

-After an initial close of nominations, if there are not enough candidates that are eligible to run to meet the diversity requirements, the chapter will exhaust every and all methods currently being used for chapter communications including but not limited to: direct messaging all chapter members via Slack, emailing all members, texting all members, posting on social media and website, discussing at a general meeting, discussing in a coordinating committee meeting, holding a special session meeting about this topic) for chapter communications to alert, notify and educate all chapter members of the potential for an insufficient nominees available determination and provide a one (1) additional nominations period of equal length to the first nominations period before the election can be held.
+After an initial close of nominations, if there are not enough candidates that are eligible to run to meet the diversity requirements, the chapter will exhaust every and all methods currently being used for chapter communications including but not limited to: direct messaging all chapter members via Slack, emailing all members, texting all members, posting on social media and website, discussing at a general meeting, discussing in a Steering Committee meeting, holding a special session meeting about this topic) for chapter communications to alert, notify and educate all chapter members of the potential for an insufficient nominees available determination and provide a one (1) additional nominations period of equal length to the first nominations period before the election can be held.

 If a determination of insufficient nominees available is made, the election will take place as stipulated by Article 11 Section 1.
-In addition, the Coordinating Committee shall begin the following process no later than sixty (60) days past the release of the election results and end the process no later than ninety (90) days past the release of the election results;
+In addition, the Steering Committee shall begin the following process no later than sixty (60) days past the release of the election results and end the process no later than ninety (90) days past the release of the election results;

 A1) pass a resolution to address lack of diversity.
 [Example from national]